 Thanks to the increasing trend toward legalizing marijuana, the conversation about teen marijuana use has gotten a lot more complicated.
 Prior to 2016, nearly half of the United States had legalized marijuana for medical use.
 Four states legalized recreational marijuana use by adults.

-as of May 2020, 11 states—Colorado, Washington, Alaska, Oregon, California, Nevada, Michigan, Illiinois, Vermont, Maine, and Massachussetts—and the District of Columbia have made adult recreational use of marijuana legal.
+As of May 2020, 11 states—Colorado, Washington, Alaska, Oregon, California, Nevada, Michigan, Illinois, Vermont, Maine, and Massachusetts—and the District of Columbia have made adult recreational use of marijuana legal.
 Additionally, 28 states allow for medicinal marijuana use.

 In light of the changing map on marijuana laws and changing societal attitudes, we asked experts how to talk to our teens about the effects of marijuana.